Utkatasana or Chair Pose - Top Benefits and Variations

 • Provides a gentle yet effective upper body and core workout

-• Helps relieve lower back pain and promote spinal alignment
+• Helps relieve lower back pain and promotes spinal alignment

 Revolved Chair Pose